Saturday, May 23, 2026

 Neither of us bought heaps but some decisions take longer than others.
 Discovered a Sketchers shop and there were literally thousands of pairs - I got a pair that I was happy with after trying on a fair number.
 Just a little hesitant to wear them here while I am walking lots in case I get blisters.
 They have an interesting firm back heel which allows you to slip them on with no hands.
 Will christen them back at the Village.

 We were tempted by a movie - the Devil Wears Prada - Two.
-Don't remember loving No One, but this one was a riotous romp.
+Don't remember loving number one, but this one was a riotous romp.
 A very comfortable cinema and a nice Red Wine and Cider between us.
 The movie was good fun.

 Dinner was at an 'English' pub, the Elephant and Wheelbarrow.
 It was warm enough to eat outside and we both got a Seniors' Roast of the Day - nice that we older Kiwis are appreciated.